 Health Newcomer: The Patient Advocate

-The average healthcare provider visit lasts less than 15 minutes, so if you've got
+The average healthcare provider visit lasts less than 15 minutes.
+So if you have lots

-lots of questions about your illness or medical bills or insurance claims, what do
+of questions about your illness or medical bills or insurance claims, what do you

-you do?
-Until now, your choice has been to ask a nurse, social worker, or the staff
+do?
+Until now, your choice has been to ask a nurse, social worker, or the staff at

-Over the past decade, however, a go-to person known as a patient advocate has appeared
+But over the past decade a go-to person called a patient advocate has appeared on

 Some advocates have medical training, others don’t.
 Some have worked in hospitals